SerenaTetart/Time_series_analysis/README.md

 In this second project we will try to get useful statistics from the data by turning it into a stationary serie.

-A stationary serie is a serie that does not depend on time (just like the stationary Schrödinger Equation or TISE where the wave function can be expressed only with the spatial part)
+A stationary serie is a serie where the properties do not change over time.
+There are several methods to check the stationarity of a serie, we'll use the Augmented Dickey-Fuller test.

 ## Project 3 - Bitcoin forecasting with multivariate time series